ryannhally/CS390Githubtutorial/README.md

 git switch BRANCHNAME
 ```

+## Merge
+When you've finished working on a branch, you can integrate it back with your main branch.

 ## Stashing
 What if you wanted to save some changes you've made, but aren't quite ready to commit them?
 The answer to this is **stashing**.
 When you use the **stash** command, Git saves your changes but away from your working copy.
-To **stash**, all you need to do is run
+All you need to do is run

 ```
 git stash